 By default, l10n_ is added to the created service branch name.
 If necessary, you can easily change it.

 By default, sources are not pushed to the repo with translations.
-Although, if you perform a source text review in your Crowdin project and would like to push the changes made to your source files on Crowdin back to your repo, click Edit, select Push Sources in the integration settings, and click Save.
+Although, if you perform source text changes in your Crowdin Enterprise project and would like to push the changes made to your source files on Crowdin Enterprise back to your repo, click Edit, select Push Sources in the integration settings, and click Save.

 There are cases when it’s necessary to disable translations from being pushed to the repo temporarily.
 In this situation, click Edit, clear Push Translations in the integration settings, and click Save.
 When ready to sync translations with the repo, select the Push Translations, and click Save.